 4. Only 0.5% of data is being used.

-MIT Technology Review published this statistic in an article and it really knocked us off our feet.
+MIT Technology Review published this statistic and it really knocked us off our feet.
 But the truth of the matter is that of the 2.5 exabytes of data created every day, only a tiny fraction is being used.

 Transforming data into something meaningful is difficult.
-Despite the quantity of data that's out there and the appetite for the insight it represents, the barriers to using internal and external data effectively have made it very difficult to use a lot of it.
+Despite the high quantity of data and the appetite for its insight, the barriers to using internal and external data effectively have made it very difficult to use a lot of it.

 This means that getting creative with data, or developing models and trying them out is out of scope.
 In order to gain the advantages of data, we can't be stingy with it.